14th May 1989, Park Street, Bankside, London

 If you were to cycle down Park Street, Southwark, you’d be forgiven if you didn’t notice the exhibition entrance to the Rose Playhouse.
 Squashed beneath a faceless office block built in 1990, there are few windows at street level, which in any event are blackened out, concealing the magical remains hidden inside.

-The doors are usually open on a Saturday when regular talks are provided during the day and visitors can see the archeological site close up.
-The Rose also puts on a range of theatrical performances on the small stage, and holds special events on other dates.
+The doors are usually open on a Saturday when regular talks are provided during the day and visitors can see the archaeological site close up.
+The Rose also puts on a range of theatrical performances on the small stage and holds special events on other dates.
 The Rose Theatre Trust, guardians of the Rose, have a new archaeological dig scheduled for 2014 which will explore the remaining third of the Elizabethan stage.
 Further plans are in place to improve the exhibition space, and for the building of a new stage which would sit over the imprint of the original one.
-A redesign of the basement walls will at last let natural light into the space, allowing the Rose to reveal it’s secrets to the outside world.
+A redesign of the basement walls will, at last, let natural light into space, allowing the Rose to reveal it’s secrets to the outside world.

-The ongoing events were however, met with bemusement by some local residents.
-Southwark after all, had been in decline for many years and it is unlikely that many of the great or the good would have ventured further than the National Theatre or the Old Vic, had it not been for the Rose – with the notable exception of Sam Wanamaker, that is.
-Philip Henlowe’s 16th century Rose however was no ordinary theatre, boasting a company of writers and stars including Marlowe, Jonson, Kyd, Shakespeare, Edward Alleyn and others, and these connections clearly helped to provide a powerful case for preserving the remains.
+The ongoing events were, however, met with bemusement by some local residents.
+Southwark after all had been in decline for many years.
+It is unlikely that many of the great or the good would have ventured further than the National Theatre or the Old Vic, had it not been for the Rose – with the notable exception of Sam Wanamaker, that is.
+Philip Henlowe’s 16th century Rose, however, was no ordinary theatre, boasting a company of writers and stars including Marlowe, Jonson, Kyd, Shakespeare, Edward Alleyn and others, and these connections clearly helped to provide a powerful case for preserving the remains.

-I had decided the previous night that I would capture the day’s events so I arrived early, armed with my fairly basic and cumbersome vhs camcorder.
+I had decided the previous night that I would capture the day’s events, so I arrived early, armed with my relatively basic and cumbersome VHS camcorder.
 I shot as much footage as I could during the day and at 6pm, I regrouped back in Bermondsey to feed myself and to recharge my own batteries.
-I returned to Park Street at 11pm, by which time it was getting extremely cold.
-The late night show delivered real drama and the stars in my view, were those who stepped out from the crowd to vent their views.
-I lasted until 12.30am, when the batteries on the camera ran out.
+I returned to Park Street at 11pm, by which time it was getting increasingly cold.
+The late-night show delivered real drama and the stars in my view, were those who stepped out from the crowd to vent their opinions.
+I lasted until 12.30am when the batteries on the camera ran out.